What is an Episiotomy: Your Basic Questions Answered

 How it is fixed?

-Your doctor will usually stitch the area up immediately after birth is
+Your doctor will usually stitch the area up immediately after birth is completed, with dissolvable stitches.

 What does it feel like?

 Your doctor will usually apply a local anaesthetic to the area so that you won’t feel it.
 Many women report that between contractions and everything else that is going on, you may not even notice an episiotomy happening.

 You can take over the counter anti-inflammatory medication to reduce the pain.
 You can also use medicated pads or cold packs on the area to numb the area and provide some relief.

 A good natural relief involves placing a cool witch hazel pad in the area.
 Some lavender essential oil rubbed into the area may also help.

 How long does it take to heal?